 The aim should not only be to make your own life in the city more sustainable, but also to ensure that it is, that all people in the city (preferably automatically or at least much easier) live sustainably.

-Accordingly, it is not only advisable to take advantage of appropriate offers, but also to actively promote long-term, sustainable urban development and to contribute new ideas in order to to help shape the future.
+Accordingly, it is not only advisable to take advantage of the respective offers, but also to actively promote long-term, sustainable urban development and to contribute new ideas in order to to help shape the future.

-You can do this, for example, by choosing a profession in the field of Urban planning looking for a Initiative for new cycle paths or to create a Start online petition. (for example for new, green areas and the expansion of the city park)
+You can do this, for example, by choosing a profession in the field of Urban planning search.
+Or by finding a Initiative for new cycle paths and create a Start online petition. (for example for new, green areas and the expansion of the city park)

 City or countryside: is it easier to live sustainably in the city or in the village?

 In the city it is certainly more practical and suitable for everyday useto travel by public transport.
 And the availability of sustainable options (whether restaurants or shopping facilities) is also greater.
-In the countryside, the Access to organic, regional food much easier - and the opportunities to actively Promoting biodiversity (e.g. in a large garden) are also much better.
+In the countryside, the Access to organic, regional food much easier.
+The opportunities to actively Promote biodiversity (e.g. in a large garden) are also much better.

 So both have their advantages and challenges.
 And I could now list them all against each other and weigh them up.
 In my opinion but you don't have to move to the countryside to live in a more environmentally friendly way.
 Nor do you have to live in the middle of a big city.
-Ultimately, it depends on your individual circumstances and your personal attitude as to how sustainably you live.
+Ultimately, how sustainably you live depends on your individual circumstances and your personal attitude.

 Combined with the knowledge, not having to do everything perfectlyIn any case, there are countless ways and means of making a real, environmentally and socially acceptable difference at both locations.